MemoonaTahira/MLZoomcamp2022/Notes/Week_5-flask_and_docker_for_deployment/Setting_up_WSL+Docker.md

          which docker-compose
          # check if docker command is working:
          sudo docker run hello-world
-         # add our user to docker group, to avoid using sudo everytime before docker
+         # add our user to docker group, to avoid using sudo everytime before docker.
+Replace $USER with your Ubuntu username
+         # e.g. sudo usermod -aG docker mona
          sudo usermod -aG docker $USER
          logout
          # run hello-world command again to see if it worked: